oudalab/StructuredEventExtraction/README.md

 ```
 sh run.sh test
 ```
+For getting the inference result only, you can use the following command: python3 bert_crf.py --mode infid
 Also, if you have no GPU, you can use the following command(this procedure won't take long time when using CPU):
 ```
 sh run.sh test-without-cuda